 It’s always a good time for a walk in nature.
 Morning is just one time that comes around each day with a routine opportunity.
 Take a few minutes whenever you can to walk on the grass, gaze at a tree or watch a bird soar.
 If you make time for a walk (dog optional), you know it will be a good time in nature.

 There may be a fun story waiting to be told, a synchronicity – that nudge from the universe or simply an opportunity to be grounded.
 Nature provides all you need and is particularly good at delivering messages and offering guidance.
 A walk in nature may be subtle or amazing but it’s always fertile ground.

 When you spend time in nature it is your job to sense and interpret what shows up.
 Today’s walk did not produce any big hairy messages or new revelations.
-I did see my breath, feel the cold on my cheeks, surveyed the field for wild visitors and wondered about wood nymphs when I said hello to a favorite tree.
+I did see my breath, felt the cold on my cheeks, surveyed the field for wild visitors and wondered about wood nymphs when I said hello to a favorite tree.
 No matter what the outcome it’s always a good time to walk in nature.
 I also found much joy writing this post!

 Go walk, go wander, observe and feel the simple magic of being alive in nature.
 Either a few steps or long walk – rain or shine.